Design drives the story

-You’ll take courses that help you to choose between a focus on graphic or web design course electives.
-From color and design fundamentals to art direction and advertising concepts, our classes teach skills that may help you to seek employment as a computer artist, graphic designer, junior brand strategist, or web developer.
+You’ll take courses from color and design fundamentals to art direction and advertising concepts, our classes teach skills that may help you to seek employment as a computer artist, graphic designer, or junior brand strategist.

 The degree is offered in a convenient online program, meaning you can study right from home.
 You’ll learn alongside other artistic individuals and gain insight from the experience of our professional instructors.** If you’re ready to let your art speak for itself, join our creative community to fine-tune the power of your design.

 What Will I Study?

 Our curriculum is designed to help develop the tools and skills to pursue employment in the industry.
 Students will be mentored by faculty – many of whom are working or have worked in the industry and obtain invaluable guidance to create a standout portfolio.

 Learn how to produce creative graphics using industry relevant technology tools.

 Gain the fundamentals of print and digital to design for any environment--from traditional to digital campaigns.